velorientc/git_test7/doc/ReadMe.txt

   :guilabel:`Commit`

-- To indicate a menu choise use :menuselection: and -->, for example:
+- To indicate a menu choice use :menuselection: and -->, for example:

   :menuselection:`TortoiseHg... --> About`